mikefilonov/automata/README.md

 # Pharo Automata
 Microservices automation framework - the "main" function to drive external APIs.

-Automata allows a Pharo developer to write automation scripts for external microservices (twitter, google, or any) in Pharo.
+Automata allows a Pharo developer to write automation scripts for external microservices (or APIs like twitter, google, or any) in Pharo.
 The project main idea is inspired by Seaside ```WATask``` class which allows coding of a complex communication in workflow based style.

 The concept is some kind of a state machine which drives external services via (REST) API and changes it's state  based on events recieved back.
 The state machine is represented by a Smalltalk code and "waitForEvent:" method which saves current execution state and resumes it upon a recieving of an event.